mihirchronicles/mihirchronicles.github.io/content/bookshelf/the-hidden-life-of-trees.md

 ## I. Brief Summary

 After reading this book, I recognize how misunderstood trees and forests are.
 Humanity has always struggled to understand things that reside in a slow lane or cannot be seen through our own eyes.
-Modern urbanization and reforestation might seem to be optically working, however, what forests need is—uninterrupted growth time for a very long period of time.
+Modern urbanization and reforestation might seem to be optically working, however, what forests need is-uninterrupted growth time for a very long period of time.
 To restore what we have ruined on this planet goes beyond an average human lifespan.
 Peter Wohlleben clearly shares his deep love of woods.
 He is a student of forestry.
 He explains the amazing processes of life, death, and regeneration of trees which he has studied deeply that most are unaware of.

 ## II.
 Big Ideas